What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Tumblr is a microblogging platform created in 2007 by David Karp and Marco Arment and owned by Yahoo.

 Tumblr is often referred to as a “microblogging” service because its features are designed for simplicity.
 Though the blogs offer users background themes and other design options, Tumblr is not as customizable as platforms like WordPress or Blogger.
 Tumblr allows users to post text, images, video, quotes, links or audio through a basic content management system.
 Tumblr also incorporates elements of social media, as users can follow each other or “reblog” items posted by others.
 Its distinct style has been recognized as an important evolution in the form of blogging.
+It has also been an important platform for social TV activity, similar to Twitter.

 Media organizations began establishing a presence on Tumblr in 2010.
 Much like Twitter and Facebook, news outlets began using Tumblr as an alternate channel for content and as a new means of connecting with readers.
 Newsweek was among the early adopters, using Tumblr as a place to promote stories in the magazine as well as links and images.
 By May 2011, at least 60 publications were active on Tumblr.